graphql/graphql-spec/spec/Section 6 -- Execution.md

 }
 ```

-After resolving the value for `me`, the selection sets are merged together so
+After resolving the value for `me`, the selection sets are merged together by
-`firstName` and `lastName` can be resolved for one value.
+calling {CollectSubfields()} so `firstName` and `lastName` can be resolved for

-MergeSelectionSets(fields):

-- Let {selectionSet} be an empty list.
-- For each {field} in {fields}:
-  - Let {fieldSelectionSet} be the selection set of {field}.
-  - If {fieldSelectionSet} is null or empty, continue to the next field.
-  - Append all selections in {fieldSelectionSet} to {selectionSet}.
-- Return {selectionSet}.
+one value.

 ### Handling Field Errors